 How VR plays a key role in the automotive production process

-VR in the automotive industry has gotten really important in manufacturing and assembly.
+Virtual reality in automotive industry has gotten really important in manufacturing and assembly.
 For instance, in the validation process, a car manufacturer uses TechViz for their validation process.
 Operators check with a VR simulation of the assembly to time how long repetitive task takes.
 Thanks to TechViz, they saved 30% decision time, because they can experiment in VR straight from the CAD application.

 Every second counts in the manufacturing process.
 Saving time is a priority for car manufacturing.
 However, it can be hard to see where the waste of time or resources happens in the line.
 This is where TechViz software and VR for manufacturing intervene for one of our clients.
 Being immersed in the 3D representation of the assembly line enabled them to test different configurations in real time by moving machines and containers.
 Visualizing their process through an HTC Vive with TechViz helped them understand and solve issues they didn’t understand with their last software.

 How VR enables better car ergonomics

 Using VR tools like an immersive room and a full body-tracking suit not only helps evaluating the interiors of the vehicle, but also conducting ergonomics analysis.
 Are the mirrors visible from the driver’s seat?
 Can the driver reach the different commands in the car?
 These questions can be solved easily with VR technologies, without wasting time or resources to produce a physical prototype.

 One of our clients in the automotive industry decided to take the experience even further, with Techviz’s Fusion feature.
 They used a driving platform in an immersive room, and displayed a CATIA model of the cockpit, and merged it with a 3D driving scenario.
 This installation enabled the engineering team to sit in a VR model of a car and take it for a drive in a real-like environment.
 It contributed greatly in perceiving the quality of the future car models and checking the ergonomics.